helios-network/helios-core/helios-chain/modules/auction/spec/02_messages.md

 - `Round` does not equal the current auction round
 - `BidAmount` does not exceed the previous highest bid amount by at least `min_next_increment_rate` percent.

-This service message transfers the `BidAmount` of INJ from the `Sender` to the auction module, stores the bid, and refunds the last bidder's bid amount.
+This service message transfers the `BidAmount` of HELIOS from the `Sender` to the auction module, stores the bid, and refunds the last bidder's bid amount.